|26th March |

 Ofcom notes the promotion was preceded by information which alerted viewers to its sexual content and that it was broadcast late in the evening on a channel within the ‘adult' sector of the EPG and it took these factors into account.

-The material itself consisted of a montage of brief sequences where naked and semi-naked actors engaged in representations of various sexual activities, including oral sex and intercourse.
-This was interspersed with voiceover promoting the channel
+consisted of a montage of brief sequences where naked and semi-naked actors engaged in representations of various sexual activities, including oral sex and intercourse.
+This was interspersed with voiceover promoting the channel and its content.

 Top Minx, video for Smack My Bitch Up by The Prodigy

 Chart Show TV is a pop music video channel.
 Two viewers complained about the inappropriate scheduling

 of this music video, which showed scenes of alcohol abuse, nudity and a simulated sex scene.

 Chart Show TV stated that the pre watershed scheduling of the video has simply been an error.